UXARRAY/uxarray/docs/contributing.rst

 formatting.
 This changes the normal workflow slightly, so in order to avoid any confusions, follow these steps:

 3.1.
-Select an issue to work on
+Select An Issue to Work on
 -------------------------------

 Virtually any work should be addressing an issue.
 There are a few options to